Corneal Ulcers in Dogs

 How does a corneal ulcer occur?

 There are several causes of corneal ulcers in dogs.
 The most common cause is trauma.
-An ulcer may result from blunt trauma, such as a dog rubbing its eye on the carpet, or due to a laceration, such as a cat scratch or contact with a sharp object.
-Another common cause is chemical burn of the cornea.
-This may happen when an irritating chemical or substance such as shampoo or drywall dust gets into the eye.
+An ulcer may result from blunt trauma, such as a dog rubbing its eye on the carpet, or from a laceration, such as a cat scratch or contact with a sharp object like a stick.

 Less common causes of corneal ulcers include bacterial infections, viral infections, and other diseases.
-These may originate in the eye or may develop secondary to a disease elsewhere in the body.
+These conditions may originate in the eye or may develop secondary to a disease elsewhere in the body.
 Examples of other diseases that may predispose a pet to corneal ulcers include:

-• keratoconjunctivitis sicca (KCS or "dye eye") in which decreased tear production leads to drying of the cornea
+• Keratoconjunctivitis sicca (KCS or “dye eye”) in which decreased tear production leads to drying of the cornea

-• endocrine diseases, such as diabetes mellitus, Cushing's disease (hyperadrenocorticism), and hypothyroidism
+• Endocrine diseases, such as diabetes mellitus, Cushing’s disease (hyperadrenocorticism), and hypothyroidism

 A corneal ulcer is very painful.
 Most dogs rub the affected eye with a paw or on the carpet in an attempt to relieve this intense pain.
 To protect the eye, they keep the lids tightly closed.
 Occasionally, a discharge will collect in the corner of the eye or run down the face.